Streaming Generalized Cross Entropy: Conclusion and future perspectives

+The streaming approach is best suited to models that show a strong temporal component.
+Therefore, it seems natural to adapt the Stre-GCE algorithm and its generalizations to time-varying models, e.g. considering a time-varying parameter $\beta$ in the relation (\ref{eq: matrix consistency constraint}).
+This framework also suggests to further explore the complementary aspects of both the batch and the streaming phases as the information extraction from data goes on: in fact, they may alternate during the time window under consideration.
+This situation may be analyzed using a well-known approach to explore time asymmetry, namely, non-commutativity of two \emph{learning modes}, that is, the batch learning mode and the streaming learning mode.

 Finally, applications to real systems will be considered in next investigations.
-The learning aspects, also including recursive weights, and the entropy production could be used in dynamical psychological frameworks and for reasoning under uncertainty in knowledge-based social networks: both of them provide natural settings where the sequential data acquisition, the evolution over different time scales, the combination of prior and new information and their quantification play a fundamental role.
+The learning aspects, also including recursive weights, and the entropy production could be used in both dynamical frameworks such as those observed in the psychological sciences (e.g. the psychotherapeutic process that aims at change and is expected to evolve over time) and in the context of reasoning under uncertainty of knowledge-based social networks: both of them provide natural settings where the sequential data acquisition, the evolution over time, the combination of prior and new information, as well as their quantification play a fundamental role.